lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-6.1"}
 \[See {{sect-3.1.1.2}} for this document's definition of "root CA".\]

-If the newly created root CA is the top of a PKI hierarchy, it must produce a "self-certificate", which is a certificate structure with the profile defined for the "newWithNew" certificate issued following a root CA key update.
+If a newly created root CA is at the top of a PKI hierarchy, it usually produced produce a "self-certificate", which is a certificate structure with the profile defined for the "newWithNew" certificate issued following a root CA key update.

-In order to make the CA's self-certificate useful to end entities that do not acquire the self certificate via "out-of-band" means, the CA must also produce a fingerprint for its certificate.
+In order to make the CA's self-certificate useful to end entities that do not acquire the self-certificate via "out-of-band" means, the CA must also produce a fingerprint for its certificate.
 End entities that acquire this fingerprint securely via some "out-of-band" means can then verify the CA's self-certificate and, hence, the other